Drew S Dean

 Drew received his J.D., summa cum laude, from the University of Pennsylvania, where he was a member of the Order of the Coif, served as a Senior Editor of the University of Pennsylvania Law Review, and as the Symposium Director for Lambda Law.
 He received his B.A., magna cum laude, from Yale University, where he was a member of Phi Beta Kappa.

-Drew Dean is an associate in Cohen & Gresser’s New York office and practices in the firm’s Corporate and Litigation & Arbitration groups.
-He…
+Drew S. Dean is an associate in Cohen & Gresser’s New York office and practices in the firm’s Corporate, White Collar Defense & Regulation,…

 Education